tinbetee/Job-Board-DBMS/README.md

 - Since this uses the University Oracle DB, a connection to TMU must be established (VPN or WIFI).
 - To clone this project, you must install  GIT.
 You may do so here: git-scm.com

--HOW TO RUN THE PROGRAM:
+-HOW TO RUN THE PROGRAM (for terminal Java program):
 1. OPEN TERMINAL
 2. PASTE THE FOLLOWING:
   - git clone https://github.com/musheersid098/Job-Board-DBMS